Teacher resources · Last updated: June 12, 2026

 As a next step, [Student] is encouraged to record his discoveries by drawing or photographing his designs so he can revisit and improve them.
 Wondering aloud together at home — "What would happen if…?" — will keep extending his inquiry skills.

-How to write Communication of Learning comments
+How to write Ontario kindergarten Communication of Learning comments

 1. Describe Key Learning — what the child knows and can do now, anchored in a specific observed moment from play.